nspcc-dev/neo-go/docs/node-configuration.md

 ```
 where:
 - `Enabled` denotes whether an RPC server should be started.
-- `Address` is an RPC server address to be running at.
-Warning: this field is
-   deprecated, please, use `Addresses` instead.
 - `Addresses` is a list of RPC server addresses to be running at and listen to in
   the form of "host:port".
 - `EnableCORSWorkaround` turns on a set of origin-related behaviors that make